Marcus Graham: Looking back on 10 years of Twitch’s experiment with livestreaming

 GamesBeat: It then became more interesting to see all the superstars in this space, people getting enormous numbers of followers and becoming rich from this.
 Creating the dream for everybody else to chase.

-Graham: When I look at that through the lens of the last 10 years, one of the interesting things to me is–you look at how many superstars find success on a yearly basis.
+Graham: When I look at that through the lens of the last 10 years, one of the interesting things to me is — you look at how many superstars find success on a yearly basis.
 There are quite a few.
 We’re constantly learning about these new creators who are reaching new numbers or hitting subscriber goals, whether it’s in the U.S. or the global community that exists on Twitch.

-What’s interesting about that is that first five years–we probably now see more superstars, in the course of a year, find success on Twitch, find that community and start building that audience, than we had in the first five years of Twitch.
-This is something that, through growth and exposure and more different types of content that people can do–I think we’ve seen this exponentially climb.
+What’s interesting about that is that first five years — we probably now see more superstars, in the course of a year, find success on Twitch, find that community and start building that audience, than we had in the first five years of Twitch.
+This is something that, through growth and exposure and more different types of content that people can do — I think we’ve seen this exponentially climb.
 What was surprising back then, between 2011 and 2015, is now not as surprising as we see more and more individuals finding that level of success.
 Essentially making a living off of content creation on Twitch.

 GamesBeat: What do you think about the ratio of creators to viewers or spectators?
 I forget where the numbers are now, but it’s a small percentage of people who take that step to be creators.
 Why do you think that number doesn’t dramatically go up?